Scott & Harriet’s Orangery wedding

 Yes, that’s a lot of different rooms and locations!
 And that’s just a few of them!
-Which is one of the great things about Rushton Hall … there are endless options and possibilities for you to make your wedding your own.
+Which is one of the great things about this venue … there are endless options and possibilities for you to make your wedding your own.

 Groomsmen getting ready | The Oak Bedchamber